jnktsj/DNApi/README.md

 ###### -a
 This option shows other predicted 3′adapter candidates (if any).

-### `dnai`: iterative 3′ adapter search and quality control
+### <font color='blue'>`dnai`: iterative 3′ adapter search and quality control</font>
 `dnai` searches 3′ adapter sequences iteratively and conducts quality control for an input FASTQ by mapping reads after adapter removal.
-If a 3′adapter sequence is specified with `-3`, the program only executes quality control using a given genome mapping command. `dnai` also maps reads without adapter removal to investigate whether the reads are already processed, or whether the reads are already mappable to the genome.
+If a 3′adapter sequence is specified with `-3`, the program only executes quality control using a given genome mapping command. `dnai` also maps reads without adapter removal to investigate whether the reads are already processed or mappable to the genome.

-`dnai` judges the quality of the input FASTQ is poor when the mapping rate is below 20%.
+`dnai` judges the input FASTQ quality is poor when the mapping rate is below 20%.
 #### Usage

     $ dnai [options] <mapping_cmd> <fastq>